Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display.graphics/Documentation~/index.md

 ## Using Unity.ClusterDisplay.Graphics

 #### ClusterRenderer

-Cluster Display supports SRP, HDRP and URP.
-However, to toggle between HDRP and URP, you must use the following scripting define symbols:
-* `CLUSTER_DISPLAY_URP` For enabling cluster display render pipeline for URP.
-* `CLUSTER_DISPLAY_HDRP` For enabling cluster display render pipeline for HDRP.

-#### XR vs Standard Rendering
-Previously, cluster display worked with a custom HDRP branch that refactored the XR api to become public instead of internal.
-However, in order to improve compatibility with various SRPs, cluster display has been refactored to support XR mode, standard HDRP mode and standard URP mode.
-The difference being that XR API will render multiple views using single pass stereo, while the standard mode will render the camera in a for loop.
-To enable XR mode, you will need to use HDRP and the following scripting define symbols: `CLUSTER_DISPLAY_XR` and `CLUSTER_DISPLAY_HDRP`.

 To enable Cluster Display graphics features for a project, add a `ClusterRenderer` component to the scene to be displayed.
 Only one component of that type is expected to be active at any given time.
 The `ClusterRenderer` component is responsible for managing projection, overscan and activation of Cluster Display-specific shader features (in HDRP).
 It also offers some debugging features.
 This component comes also has a custom inspector.

 In normal mode, the inspector exposes `Grid` size, `Physical Screen Size`, `Bezel` and `Overscan`.
 If no bezel is needed both fields can be safely ignored.
 Leaving `Physical Screen Size` to zero simply bypasses bezel.